 Houston Eye Injury Attorneys

 Vision is a requirement for a majority of jobs, it is vital for the ease of everyday life, and vision is even a necessary part of understanding human communication.
-These truths arguably make vision the most significant human sense.
+These truths arguably make vision the most important human sense.
 However, eye injuries are prevalent in the everyday commotion of life.
 There are reportedly 2,000 work-related eye injuries that occur every day.
-This does not even account for all the eye injuries people face on a daily basis.
+This does not even account for all the eye injuries people face daily.
 As our eyes are extremely vulnerable to outside influence, it is important to understand how you can protect them.

 Protecting Your Eyes

-Here are a list of do’s and don’ts that will help you protect your eyes from harm:
+Here is a list of do’s and don’ts that will help you protect your eyes from harm:

-- Wear sunglasses when outside for extended periods of time.
+- Wear sunglasses when outside for extended periods.

 - Wear protective glasses when working on projects that create tiny particles that travel quickly (carpentry, masonry, pottery).